GalaxySimAnalytics/GalaxyPose/README.md

 pip install -e .
 ```

-# Use Cases
+## Use Cases

-In cosmological hydrodynamic simulations, we can extract information about galaxy positions, velocities, and angular momenta from different time snapshots, as well as stellar formation times, velocities, and positions.
-Since stellar formation information is typically recorded relative to the simulation box coordinate system, researchers need to build galaxy trajectory and orientation evolution models to determine galaxy states at any given moment, thereby calculating positional information relative to the host galaxy at the time of star formation.
+In cosmological hydrodynamic simulations, stellar formation properties (formation time, birth position, birth velocity) are often recorded in the simulation box frame.
+To compute quantities relative to a host galaxy at formation time, you need the host galaxy’s position, velocity, and (optionally) orientation at that same moment.
+GalaxyPose supports building these continuous models and aligning particle birth properties to the host-galaxy frame.

 [![sfr_evolution](./examples/sfr_evolution.png)](./examples/sfr_evolution.png)